Billy Duffy

-William Henry Duffy (born 12 May 1961) is an English rock musician, best known as the guitarist in the band the Cult.
+William Henry Duffy (born 12 May 1961) is an English rock musician, best known as the guitarist in the band The Cult.

 Early life

 Duffy was born and grew up in Manchester, England.
 He has Irish and Jewish heritage and ancestry.
 He began playing the guitar at the age of fourteen, being influenced by the music of Queen, Thin Lizzy, the Who, Aerosmith, Blue Öyster Cult, and the early work of Led Zeppelin.
 In the late 1970s he became involved in the punk movement, influenced by the New York Dolls, the Stooges, Buzzcocks, the Sex Pistols, and AC/DC.
-He started playing lead guitar with a number of different punk rock acts whilst still in school in the late 1970s, including the Studio Sweethearts.
+He started playing lead guitar with a number of different punk rock acts whilst still in school in the late 1970s, including the Studio Sweethearts, a band composed of ex members of Slaughter & The Dogs and early UK punk rock group Eater (band),working with sound engineer Vic Maile and promoted by ex- David Bowie manager, Kenneth Pitt.